Flight Test Other -23 (FTX-23)

 |Downloads:

-This work, Flight Test Other -23 (FTX-23), by Nancy Jones-Bonbrest, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Flight Test Other -23 (FTX-23) [Image 13 of 13], by Nancy Jones-Bonbrest, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Missile Defense Agency and U.S. Navy Successfully Demonstrate Aegis Weapon System Capabilities against Advanced Countermeasure Missile Target